5 minutes to read | Last updated June 8, 2016

 Your UW NetID is your digital identity on campus and is your unique key to accessing numerous campus resources.

 Log into MyUW

 When you log in to MyUW at my.wisc.edu you get secure access to content based on your NetID and password, including your benefits information, payroll, and access to applications and course services like Google apps, Box, Learn@UW, classlist and much more.

 UW-Madison uses Office 365 for campus email and calendar.
 Set up Office 365 for your laptop and mobile devices with this easy instruction guide.
 Your campus account includes unlimited storage and virus filtering.

 Connect to UWNet — the campus wireless network — for fast and easy network access.
 Login with your NetID and password to start using the network.

 Know where to get free tech support

 Your department may have IT support staff, but you can always get free tech support at DoIT seven days a week for password resets, general troubleshooting and diagnosis of computer issues.
 If a repair is needed, DoIT can provide warranty service or fee-based computer repair.

-Follow these four tips to keep your computer – and yourself – safe and make sure to install the free antivirus and VPN software provided by campus.
+Follow these tips to keep your computer – and yourself – safe and make sure to install the free antivirus and VPN software provided by campus.